dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/intermediate-result-manager.md

 **Return Value**

-A `BOOL` value that indicates whether the result receiver is added successfully.
+A boolean value that indicates whether the result receiver is added successfully.

 ### removeResultReceiver